 How subtle are the gods!
 And yet more subtle flame!

-Thus Loki took the moonlight, the blindness of the snow,
+Thus Loki moonlight took, the blindness of the snow,

-the heartlessness of cold, and mixed them with his fire,
+the heartlessness of cold; he mixed them with his fire,

 that madness might take shape, the handiwork of gods.